 Telescope Offsetting Tool: koffset

 Select whether you are offsetting using the Red or Blue side CCD, as they have different plate scales.
-If you are using a different detector, you may choose other and enter the proper plate scale (in arcsec/pixel).

 A is the first row and column position (typically the science